Steve Lancaster

-Stephen Gregory Lancaster (born 4 February 1971) is a New Zealand former professional rugby union player.
+Stephen Gregory Lancaster (born 4 February 1971) is a New Zealand former professional rugby union player and manager.

 Playing career

-A native of Auckland, Lancaster was a NZ Colts representative lock in 1992 and briefly competed for his home province the following year, before moving down to Canterbury.
-He was a Crusaders player from 1997 to 2000 and came on off the bench in their 1999 Super 12 grand final win over the Highlanders.
+A native of Auckland and having been educated at St Peters College where he played senior inter-school Rugby Union, Lancaster was a NZ Colts representative lock in 1992 and briefly competed for his home province the following year, before moving down to Canterbury.
+He was a Crusaders player from 1997 to 2000 and came off the bench in their 1999 Super 12 grand final win over the Highlanders.